to individuals, families, and the community to address behavioral health problems with compassion, integrity, competence, and ethical behavior.

 I specialize in work with teen and young adult mental health.
 My practice is dedicated to helping individuals navigate the unique challenges and transitions that define these critical years.
 I provide a supportive and non-judgmental space where you can explore your thoughts and feelings, develop healthy coping mechanisms, and build a strong foundation for a fulfilling life.

-Teens are often faced with issues such as peer pressure, academic stress, family conflicts, self-esteem, and identity formation.
-My approach with adolescents is collaborative, helping them find their voice while also working with their families to create a supportive home environment.
-Using a mix of humor, direct communication, and evidence-based techniques to make therapy feel approachable and effective, teens feel better about themselves and therefore thrive in the world.
+My approach with adolescents is collaborative, using a mix of humor, direct communication, and evidence-based techniques to make therapy feel approachable and effective, teens feel better about themselves and therefore thrive in the world.

 My work also focuses on young adults (ages 18-25) as they navigate the transition to college and independent life.
 This includes addressing anxiety, depression, loneliness, and the pressures of career and social life.
-I help my clients develop essential life skills, improve their communication, and build resilience to handle the complexities of adulthood.
+Helping them develop essential life skills, improve their communication, and build resilience prepares them to handle the complexities of adulthood.

-Sally receives ongoing license supervision from Christy Daron, LISW-S and is currently accepting new clients.
+Sally receives ongoing clinical supervision from Christy Daron, LISW-S and is currently accepting new clients.

 I'm Hannah, a Board Certified Lactation Counselor, and I'm dedicated to supporting you and your baby on your unique feeding journey.
-At Sycamore Wellness, we understand that this time can be both beautiful and challenging, and our goal is to provide you with the knowledge, confidence, and personalized support you need to thrive.
+I understand that this time can be both beautiful and challenging, and our goal is to provide you with the knowledge, confidence, and personalized support you need to thrive.
 I am committed to providing care tailored to your individual needs, ensuring you and your baby feel seen, heard, and supported every step of the way.

 I have the experience helping new and seasoned parents alike to navigate feeding challenges with their babies and create plans to help the feeding times an enjoyable time to bond for the parents and their babies.